Sipepper/Obsidian-Mind-Garden/Nicholas/Math/Geometry/Every normed vector space is a geodesic space.md

-# Every normed space is a geodesic space
+# Every normed vector space is a geodesic space
 ***
 ###### tags: #Geometry
 ***